How to Enjoy Mango Bubble Tea While Keeping Calories in Check

 Total Sugar Content: A large mango bubble tea with full sugar can contain 40-60 grams of sugar—more than a can of Coca-Cola (39g).

-Fresh Mango vs Commercial Syrups
+Fresh Mango vs Commercial Syrups: The Nutritional Difference

 The type of mango flavoring dramatically impacts both calories and nutrition: